RusLine

-RusLine (Авиакомпания «РусЛайн», Aviakompanija «RusLajn») is a regional airline from Russia, which operates mostly domestic regional flights, as well as holiday charters.
+RusLine (Авиакомпания «РусЛайн», Aviakompanija «RusLajn») is a regional airline from Russia that operates mostly domestic regional flights, as well as holiday charters.
 Its headquarters are located in the Omega Plaza (Омега Плаза) business centre in Moscow, Russia.
+As of June 2025, the airline is banned from flying into the EU like all other Russian airlines.

 History

 The company was founded in 1999 as Aerotex Airlines and was originally based at Sheremetyevo International Airport.
 In March 2013, it was renamed to today's RusLine, which coincided with a move to Vnukovo International Airport shortly after.

 On 1 April 2010, RusLine acquired the assets and brand name of bankrupt Air Volga.
 This included six Bombardier CRJ200 aircraft, and Air Volga's base at Volgograd International Airport.

 Originally, the airline operated several ageing Soviet-built aircraft.
 The first Western airliner, a 50-seat Bombardier CRJ100, was introduced with RusLine in February 2008.
 Over the following years, further planes of that type (all of which had been acquired second-hand) were added.
 In April 2012, RusLine took delivery of two larger Airbus A319 aircraft formerly owned by easyJet in order to address the growing demand for charter flights.